 Founded in 1872, the Ontario Society of Artists is Canada’s longest continuing art society.

-Each year we present exhibitions of works by members, and a juried art exhibition open to all artists working in two and three dimensional media.
+Each year we present exhibitions of works by members, a juried art exhibition open to all artists working in two and three dimensional media, as well as a juried exhibition specifically for emerging artists.
 We encourage emerging artists, established artists and artists from diverse backgrounds to apply to our organization for membership.

-The Ontario Society of Artists has a home and meeting place at the historic Arts and Letters Club at St. George's Hall, located at 14 Elm Street in downtown Toronto.
+The Ontario Society of Artists has a home and meeting place at the historic Arts and Letters Club of Toronto at St. George’s Hall, located at 14 Elm Street in downtown Toronto.
 The Hall is a building with a lively history of remarkable colour and vivacity and is designated a building of National Historic Significance by the Government of Canada.
-This is a permanent space that provides an excellent opportunity for individual members to meet and interact, and enjoy the companionship of other artist members.
+This is a permanent space for our OSA meetings and events where individual members have the opportunity to meet, interact and enjoy the companionship of other artist members.